itversity/python-for-beginners/docs/106 Solutions for Exercises using Basic Python Programming Constructs.md

-* Develop a function to check if the number belongs to Fibonacci series or not.
+* Develop a function to check if the positive integer belongs to Fibonacci series or not.
+  * Raise `ValueError` exception with message "Invalid Value" if the argument passed is not valid positive integer.
 ```python
 def is_fibonacci(n: int) -> bool:
     if n < 0 or type(n) != int: